 A detailed step by step description of the MultiCDN algorithm is available here.

-Hola Player is based on VideoJS, an open source video player which is used by over 400,000 sites worldwide.
-Hola engineers have added several improvements on top of the base VideoJS code, which provide the following advantages:
+Spark Player is based on VideoJS, an open source video player which is used by over 400,000 sites worldwide.
+Spark engineers have added several improvements on top of the base VideoJS code, which provide the following advantages: